How estimates work

 - case costs can be limited to only the costs permitted by the estimate and nothing else

-- total case costs can be capped at the estimate totals, so that you cannot add a case cost that would cause the total for that cost to exceed the total of the estimate costs
+- total case costs can be capped at the estimate cost totals, so that you cannot add a case cost that would cause the total for the corresponding estimate cost to exceed its total.

 See Estimate examples for some practical examples.